 - Effectively communicate the policy positions, mission, and work of the organization through all media

-The ideal candidate will be a proven leader in a non-profit setting with the ability to inspire, innovate and adapt, driven by a passion for the mission of CCF.
-They will have experience in the areas of systemic change through legislative advocacy, organizing, and civic engagement and have the capacity to manage organization’s financial health and sustainability.
+● The ideal candidate will be a proven leader in a non-profit setting with the ability to inspire, innovate and adapt, driven by a passion for the mission of CCF.
+They will have experience in the areas of systemic change through organizing, civic engagement and/or through legislative advocacy and have the capacity to manage organization’s financial health and sustainability.

 Specific attributes and experience:

-- Interest in and ability to learn policy and program trends and media narrative related to the women we serve
+- Interest in and ability to learn policy and program trends and media narrative related to the women whom CCF serves

 - Proven track record of successful fundraising, including managing government grants, restricted project funds, and overall accountability to donors